 The incremental aspect applies only to InnoDB tables.
 By default, all non-InnoDB and .frm files are also included in incremental backup.
-To exclude non-InnoDB data in an incremental backup, use the -- only-innodb or --only-innodb-with-frm option.
+To exclude non-InnoDB data in an incremental backup, use the --only-innodb option.

 • --incremental-with-redo-log-only